paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-027-national-trails-system.md

 ### Statutory Notes

 #### References in Text
 The Federal Land Policy and Management Act of 1976, referred to in subsecs. (d)(2) and (f)(2), is Pub.
 L. 94–579, Oct.
 21, 1976, 90 Stat.
-2743, as amended, which is classified principally to chapter 35 (§ 1701 et seq.) of Title 43, Public Lands.
+2743, which is classified principally to chapter 35 (§ 1701 et seq.) of Title 43, Public Lands.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1701 of Title 43](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title43-section1701&num=0&edition=prelim) and Tables.

 The Alaska National Interest Lands Conservation Act, referred to in subsec. (f)(1), is Pub.
 L. 96–487, Dec.
 2, 1980, 94 Stat.
-2371, as amended.
+2371.
 For complete classification of this Act to the Code, see Short Title note set out under [section 3101 of this title](./chapter-051-alaska-national-interest-lands-conservation.md#section-3101) and Tables.

 #### Amendments
 2014—Subsec. (e)(3).
 Pub.
 L. 113–287 substituted “[section 200302 of title 54](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title54-section200302&num=0&edition=prelim)” for “section 460l–5 of this title”.